 - Artwork including paintings and sculptures

 Some personal property items like cars, motorcycles, and boats have separate insurance policies, which are relatively simple.
 Yet, homeowner’s insurance is notoriously complex, and has many exclusions and caveats regarding coverage.
-For example, a detached garage or a privacy fence might be excluded under your homeowners’ policy, even though they are on your property.
+Even though they are on your property, a detached garage or a privacy fence might be excluded under your homeowners’ policy.

 Legal Obligations of Insurance Companies in Florida